 A health care practitioner will take a detailed history (including a sexual history), collect a urine sample, and perform a physical examination, including a prostate exam.

 The correct diagnosis of the cause of epididymitis by health care practitioners is important because an incorrect diagnosis may lead to many problems beyond the symptoms in the individual.
-The majority of infections involving the epididymis (over 50%) are due to sexually transmitted infectious agents or by bacteria acquired during anal intercourse.
+The majority of infections involving the epididymis (over 50%) are due to sexually transmitted infectious agents or by bacteria acquired during sexual intercourse.
 Consequently, sexual partners of many patients should be notified and treated, even if they currently show no symptoms.
 However, many men (usually older than 39 years of age) and some children can acquire the disease without it being linked to sexual transmission (for example, bladder infection or chemical inflammation).
 Consequently, health care practitioners need to take a detailed history from the patient, and the patient has the responsibility to answer medical history questions honestly.
 The situation is even more complex when children have symptoms of epididymitis; most experts suggest that a Child Protective Agency be contacted if sexual abuse is suspected.

 Must Read Articles Related to Testicle Infection (Epididymitis)

 What were the symptoms of your testicle infection and how was it treated?

 What was the treatment for your testicle infection (epididymitis)?